After You Apply

 The graduate program will make a decision on your application and then it will pass to the Graduate School.
 If the graduate program recommends you for admission, the Graduate School will review your application to ensure that your application meets the Graduate School’s minimum requirements.
 You will receive notification when the Graduate School finalizes a decision.
 Regardless of the graduate programs' decisions, applicants are not admitted until they receive formal admission from the Graduate School.

 Accept or Decline the Offer of Admission

 It is important that you tell us your plans as soon as possible.
-Your quick response will allow us to secure your place in the incoming class, or release your spot to other applicants who may be waiting for acceptance.
+Your quick response will allow us either to secure your place in the incoming class or to release your spot to other applicants who may be waiting for acceptance.
 Once you have decided whether to accept or decline the offer of admission, be sure to share your plans with us.

-- In Slate: As you view the details of your updated status, follow the directions about how to accept the offer of admission.
+As you view the details of your updated status in Slate, follow the directions about how to submit a form to accept or decline the offer of admission.

 Offers with Financial Support

 The Graduate School abides by the Council of Graduate Schools Resolution Regarding Graduate Scholars, Fellows, Trainees, and Assistants.
 When a prospective or current student accepts an offer of financial support (such as a graduate scholarship, fellowship, traineeship, or assistantship) for the next academic year, the student enters an agreement that both the student and graduate program are expected to honor.
 Students are under no obligation to respond to offers of financial support prior to April 15.
 Withdrawing an acceptance of financial support after April 15 commits the student to obtain a written release from the program before accepting an offer from another program or institution.
 See the above mentioned resolution for additional conditions affecting the offer.